DrKraig/Planning-Algorithms/Project3/Phase 2/README.md

-<h1>Project 3 - Implementation of Dijkstra's & AStar Algorithm for a rigid robot with Animation!</h1>
+<h1>Project 3 - Implementation of AStar Algorithm for a rigid robot with Animation!</h1>

   <h2>Pre-requisites to run the code:</h2>